Cache Enabler Plugin Review: W3TC and WPSC Alternative

-Caching of WordPress posts and pages is the best way to increase the page speed.
+Caching of WordPress posts and pages are two of the best way to increase the page speed.
 While most of the WP users prefer using WPSC or W3TC, there are a lot of users who are always in search for different plugins.
 For such users, today we’ll share a review on the Cache Enabler plugin.

 The cache enabler is one of the lightest WordPress plugins.
 It has been developed by folks at the popular CDN service provider, KeyCDN.

 The plugin was 1st published on wordpress.org repository seven months back.
 Its latest version (v 1.9) was introduced recently.

 The CE is the 4th plugin that KeyCDN has launched for the WordPress plugin.
 Is the new version of the caching system from KeyCDN as efficient and robust as WP Super Cache or W3TC, let’s find it out.

 How to use the Cache Enabler WordPress plugin?